15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Captiva Beach Resort

 Although it offers only 19 rooms, Captiva Beach Resort is a fantastic choice for guests wanting private beach access.
 All the rooms are equipped with full kitchens for a complete self-catering stay.
-Located steps from Crescent Beach, amenities include barbecue facilities, shuffleboard, and free WiFi.
+Located steps from Crescent Beach, the amenities include barbecue facilities, shuffleboard, and free WiFi.

 The Capri at Siesta